willmillar/willmillar.github.io/_posts/2014-07-05-work-examples-makespace.md

 ### Mobile homepage wireframes and user testing

-In preparation for a national rollout of online ordering, SapientNitro is working closely with Panera make the mobile site simpler and more ordering-friendly, while keeping legacy content.
+In preparation for a national rollout of online ordering, SapientNitro is working closely with Panera to make the mobile site simpler and more ordering-friendly, while keeping legacy content.
 I am the UX designer, and the concepts were informed by our "Future cross-channel prototype" (below).

 I am currently working with Panera and its customers to conduct regular user testing sessions at Panera cafes for the new mobile site.